hauke96/simple-task-manager/doc/operation/ssl-cert.md

 You need an `.env` file within the projects root folder, otherwise the docker containers won't get the necessary configs (e.g. database credentials) to start up.
 See the server deployment documentation for more information.

-The file `certbot.service` should also be in a `systemd` folder (as described above) and linked using a symlink.

 ## Setup Systemd

 Enable the timer and service with `systemctl enable /absolute/path/to/certbot.service` and `.../certbot.timer`.